AlexBieg/obsidian-better-command-palette/README.md

 Commands that have been pinned in the default `Command Palette` will be pinned here as well.

 ### File Opening
 Better Command Palette allows you to open files from the same input without needing to run a command or press `cmd+o first`.
 Once the palette is open just type `/` (This can be changed in the settings) and you will be searching files to open.
-Press `enter` to open the file in the active pane or prese `cmd+enter` to open the file in a new pane.
+Press `enter` to open the file.

 ### File Creation
 If after searching for files to open there are no results you may press `cmd+enter` to create a file with the same name as you have entered.
 You may specify directories.
 If the directory path does not exist it will create it.

 ### File Searching using Tags
 Better Command Palette allows you to find and open files that contain the tags you search for.
-Type `#` (configurable in the settings) to begin searching for files that have that tag.
-Press enter to open the selected file.
+Type `#` (configurable in the settings) to begin searching all of the tags in your vault.
+Press enter to use that tag to filter the file search.

 ### Macro Commands
 Macros can be created in the settings tab for Better Command Palette.
 Each Macro must be give a name, delay, and at least one command.
 If any of these are not set the macro will not show up in the command palette.